openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 ## <a name="Hello-World-Tutorial"></a>Hello World Tutorials

 Visit the Intel Distribution of OpenVINO Toolkit [Inference Tutorials for Face Detection and Car Detection Exercises](https://github.com/intel-iot-devkit/inference-tutorials-generic/tree/openvino_toolkit_r3_0)

+## <a name="uninstall"></a>Uninstall the Intel® Distribution of OpenVINO™ Toolkit

+Follow the steps below to uninstall the Intel® Distribution of OpenVINO™ Toolkit from your system:

+1. From the `<INSTALL_DIR>`, locate and open `openvino_toolkit_uninstaller.app`.
+2. Follow the uninstallation wizard instructions.
+3. When uninstallation is complete, click **Finish**.

 ## Additional Resources